Arkosen/BreakCA/README.md

 Sequencing reads that span variant breakpoints are “chimeric” in local alignment because they either appear to result from the fusion of two sequences or contain insertions/deletions within the read sequence and are discordant from the reference genome.
 We utilize these reads in a scalable machine-learning framework to detect indels within ATAC and ChIP-seq peaks.

 # System requirements
-R(version= 3.3.1), samtools (Version: 0.1.19-44428cd), GATK (version= 3.7-0-gcfedb67) or GATK (version= 4.1.1.0)
+R(version= 3.3.1), samtools (Version: 0.1.19-44428cd), GATK (version= 3.7-0-gcfedb67) or GATK (version= 4.1.1.0) (OPTIONAL)

 Software was only tested on above versions.
 Requires only a standard computer with enough RAM to support the operations defined by a user.
+For optimal performance, we recommend a computer with the following specs:

+RAM: 12+ GB
+CPU: 4+ cores, 3.3+ GHz/core

 # Installation guide
+BreakCA is a collection of Rscripts and doesnot require extra-installation steps.
+Just download the scripts to your home directory and run.
+To run it requires the following packages installed on R.

 #CRAN packages

 install.packages(c('data.table', 'plyr', 'dplyr', 'pbapply', 'readr', 'reshape', 'rmutil', 'lattice', 'stringr', 'mlr'))